Turbofan3360/ESP32-micropython-guide/README.md

 **PLEASE NOTE - I USE LINUX UBUNTU OS.
-THERE MAY BE DIFFERENCES FOR OTHER OPERATING SYSTEMS** **Scroll down to find info on SBUS implementation and SG90 servo control**
+THERE MAY BE DIFFERENCES FOR OTHER OPERATING SYSTEMS** **Scroll down to find info on SBUS implementation, SG90 servo control and NEO-M8 GPS**

 # ESP32 micropython setup: